DFPenn/HongXu.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a master's student at Minzu University of China.
 My undergraduate major was in Financial Mathematics, which provided me with a systematic understanding of various mathematical courses and their applications in finance.
 My master's program focuses on Applied Statistics, particularly in Medical Statistics.
-This includes handling electronic medical records, analyzing medical data, developing risk prediction models, and researching two-stage data analysis..
+This includes handling electronic medical records(EMR), analyzing medical data, developing risk prediction models, and researching two-stage data analysis..

 Research experience
 ------